Edinburgh-Genome-Foundry/Sequeduct_demo/README.md

  The cumulative plot of longest unaligned intervals also suggests that there are no regions in the reads that don't align to the reference, suggesting that there are no large insertions either.

-Finally, a simplified variant call format (VCF) table lists all detected small mutations (SNPs and indels).
+Finally, a simplified variant call format (VCF) table lists all detected small variants (SNPs and indels).
 Homopolymer stretches are known to produce systemic sequencing errors, therefore these are not considered true variants.
 This is confirmed by the disagreement between the reads, cf. reference / alternate allele observation counts (RO / AO columns).

 We find one point mutation at position 1836.